microsoft/Computational-Use-of-Data-Agreement/C-UDA-0.1_annotated.md

-# Computational Use of Data Agreement v0.1
+# Computational Use of Data Agreement v1.0, Annotated
-# Annotated-Discussion-DRAFT-20190722

-This is the Computational Use of Data Agreement, Version 0.1 (the “C-UDA”).
+This is the Computational Use of Data Agreement, Version 1.0 (the “C-UDA”).
 Capitalized terms are defined in Section 5.
 Data Provider and you agree as follows:

    **Comment** _The C-UDA was developed for use by a Data Provider that owns or controls Data, or has assembled Data from lawfully accessed, publicly available sources, and wishes to limit the use for computational purposes to be consistent with copyright laws.
 The C-UDA is not intended for a use of Data that may include personal data.
 To be precise, it is not appropriate for data sets that include any data that might include materials subject to privacy laws such as the GDPR or HIPAA._